 Based in Sofia, Bulgaria, Damn Pine Leather is a fantastic brand run by passionate leatherworking expert Yordan.
 I had the pleasure to speak with Yordan and his variety of advice from beginners tools.

 I don’t think you need expensive tools in order to start with leathercrafting.
 Get only the must-haves first and invest in leather so you can start practicing.
 When I was first starting I bought the majority of my tools from AliExpress.
 If I had to choose one tool where I’d invest more as a start that would be the pricking irons.

 Good pricking irons in my view do make a difference.
 The rest can be rather inexpensive tools.
 I think it’s much more important to spend your money on leather, so you can practice as much as you can.
 Start with some simple projects.

 A big thank you to Damn Pine Leather for such a detailed response.
 Knowing that your tools are only part of a bigger picture and you may not need to spend an arm or a leg on the very best tools – when first starting out – is really interesting.

 I probably wasn’t the only one who thought leatherworking was going to be a costly hobby to start so it’s great to know I can get started on a budget.
-If you’d like to check out Damn Pine Leather and their fantastic work check out their Instagram or visit their Etsy shop.
+If you’d like to check out Damn Pine Leather and their fantastic work check out their Instagram or visit their official website.